 SOUND – represents the overall sound quality.
 If a device has more than one way to output its signal it will be divided, for example, SOUND (LINE-OUT) and SOUND (HEADPHONE OUT).

 FEATURES – represents things like remote control, rich connectivity, settings, etc.

 BUILD – how well is a device made, quality of materials used.
 Looks are not considered here because that’s a matter of personal taste.

 COMFORT – is a category reserved for headphones and earphones, where comfort during prolonged use is taken into account.
 It includes weight, clamp force, warmth…

 COMPATIBILITY – is usually present with speakers and represents how easy or difficult is to get the best out of them.
 A speaker might be great, but if it’s very difficult to drive or position, this section’s score will reflect that.

 VALUE – is basically a tool to emphasize how good of a deal some product is.
 For example, if two devices have comparable sound quality and functions but one of them costs $100 and the other one $130.
 They both clearly belong to the same price range and are both great devices, but the first one is just better value.

-I’ll try and quickly explain the logic behind iiWi reviews scoring system.
-As some of you have already noticed, scores are tied to a specific price range and are prone to change during a product’s lifetime.
-But let me elaborate just a bit more.
+Next, as some of you have already noticed, scores are tied to a specific price range and are prone to change during a product’s lifetime.
+But let me elaborate just a bit more on both.

 SCORING BY PRICE RANGE